gregorybchris/myxa/README.md

 > Note: Myxa compatibility checks do not cover runtime behavior and are therefore imperfect.
 Package maintainers are still expected to manually bump major versions for runtime compatibility breaks.

+## Sample

+Running `mx info` shows an overview of a package.
+In this sample, the current package (euler) has taken a dependency on the interlet and jeans packages.
+The package flatty was pulled in as a dependency of interlet.
+Yellow version numbers indicate packages with newer major versions available in the index.

 <div align="center">
   <img src="assets/sample.png" width=700>
 </div>

+Modules are in purple, types are in yellow, and package member names are in light blue and red.
+Primitive types like `Int`, `Str`, and `Float` are available as builtins. `Dict`, `Set`, `List`, and `Tuple` collection types are supported as well as `Struct` and `Enum`.

 ## Installation